Best Perennials To Plant In June

 Coneflower (Echinacea purpurea):

-Coneflowers are popular perennials.
+Coneflowers are popular perennials to plant in June.
 It is a true North American native, which is why it attracts insect pollinators and birds.

 These plants are heat and drought-resistant, easy to grow, and bloom for months.
 This plant makes great cut flowers to take indoors to enjoy.